ninabarzh/broomstick/content/posts/reisswolf.md

 REISSWOLF cites DQS GmbH as its auditing body, which is perfectly reputable.
 However, unlike some of its competitors, there’s no evidence of additional third-party scrutiny.

 No published penetration test results.
 No SOC 2 reports.
 No independent verification of its “closed chain” process.
-We’re asked to trust that everything is secure—because they say so.
+We’re asked to trust that everything is secure, because they say so.

 The company also highlights its use of Blancco software for data erasure, which is NATO-approved.
 Lovely.
 But we hear nothing about the hardware destruction side.
 Are the drives shredded beyond forensic recovery?
 Are the shredders calibrated and certified?
 Or is someone just whacking them with a hammer and calling it a day?